All posts

 If you've ever pasted the same context into a chat window for the fourth time this week, you already know the problem.

 That kind of knowledge compounds over time.
 A chatbot can't build it.
-An employee can.
+A resident assistant with memory can.

-Intern is our attempt to close that gap: an AI that works like an employee, not a search engine with a text box.
+Your Intern is our attempt to close that gap: a product for recurring work that behaves more like a dependable coworker than a search box with a text field.

-When we say Intern is a digital hire, we mean three things:
+When we say they should feel dependable, we mean three things:

 1. Persistent memory.
-Intern remembers every interaction, every client detail, every preference you've expressed.
+They remember every interaction, every client detail, every preference you've expressed.
 That context is always available — no re-prompting needed.

 2. Tool integration.
-Intern doesn't just talk.
-It works inside your Slack, your email, your calendar, your docs.
-It sends follow-ups, schedules meetings, and updates your CRM — inside the tools you already use.
+They don't just talk.
+They work inside your Slack, your email, your calendar, your docs.
+They send follow-ups, schedule meetings, and update your CRM — inside the tools you already use.

 3. Proactive follow-through.
 This is the one most AI tools miss entirely.
-Intern doesn't wait for you to ask.
-It flags overdue follow-ups, preps your meetings before you think to ask, and escalates issues when they need your attention.
+They don't wait for you to ask.
+They flag overdue follow-ups, prep your meetings before you think to ask, and escalate issues when they need your attention.

 Junior.so charges $2,000/month and targets teams with headcount budgets.
 That's a legitimate product for a different buyer.
 We're building for the person who's still doing everything themselves — and who needs operational relief more than anyone.